-It is not unlikely that you will find certain multimedia devices with no HDMI ports whereas others with multiple HDMI ports.
-Which begs the question, “how many HDMI ports do I need really?”.
+You will likely find specific multimedia devices with no HDMI ports, whereas others with multiple ports.
+This begs the question, “how many HDMI ports do I need?”

-Simply, put, even a single HDMI port suffices for most.
+A single HDMI port suffices for most.
 However, those who need to connect multiple displays to a single source would require two or more HDMI output ports on the source device.
-For those who want to connect multiple source devices to a single display will require multiple HDMI input ports on the display.
+Those who want to connect multiple source devices to a single show will need various HDMI input ports on display.

-So the answer to the question typically depends upon your requirements for how many multimedia devices you have and how many you want to connect simultaneously.
+So the answer to the question typically depends on how many multimedia devices you have and how many you want to connect simultaneously.

-For starters, do you need multiple output HDMI ports or input HDMI ports?
+Do you need multiple output HDMI ports or input HDMI ports?
 Secondly, what version of HDMI ports do you need?
-In the following text I will clarify this.
+In the following text, I will explain this to you.

 So, for starters, you need to understand that there are output and input HDMI ports.